GithubHM1/dummyHM/README.md

 https://github.com/GithubHM1/dummyHM/wiki/Dummy's-guide-Wiki-version

 PS: If the link gets you a 404 for some reason of the other.
 Look for my ID: GithubHM1 Repository: dummyHM Wiki tab for the full write up
+PSS: I didn't know I could get images to work in the README.md file So this is the complete write up!
+Yeah

 # Welcome to the dummyHM wiki Guide to Discord Webhook!